sandhyat/PeriOperative_RiskPrediction/README.md

 #### 2) Requirements and implementation

 One can use the `requirements.txt` to install the dependencies.
-One can also run the codes inside a *docker container* using the docker121720/pytorch-for-ts:0.5 image.
+One can also run the codes inside a *docker container* using the docker121720/pytorch-for-ts:0.95 image.
+Optuna will be needed if you are running the HP tuning file `Training_with_ts_Optuna_hp_tuning.py` directly.

 **Example for end-to-end supervised setup binary classification**
 ```
-docker run --rm --gpus all --privileged -v '< /PATH TO THE INPUT DATA/ >:/input/' -v '< /PATH TO THE SCRIPTS/ >:/codes/' -v '< /PATH TO THE SAVING THE OUTPUT RESULTS/ >:/output/' docker121720/pytorch-for-ts:0.5 python /codes/Training_with_TimeSeries.py --nameinfo="testing_Full_fixed_seed_withmaskOversamplingEarlyStoppingLR" --outputcsv="test_binary_outcomes.csv" --task='icu' --preopsDepth=6 --preopsWidth=20 --preopsWidthFinal=16 --bowDepth=5 --bowWidth=90 --bowWidthFinal=20 --lstmMedEmbDim=16 --lstmMedDepth=4 --lstmMedWidth=40 --lstmFlowDepth=4 --lstmFlowWidth=40 --LRPatience=3 --batchSize=120 --lstmMedDrop=0.1212 --lstmFlowDrop=0.0165 --finalDrop=0.3001 --learningRate=0.0002 --learningRateFactor=0.2482 --preopsL2=0.0004 --preopsL1=0.0029 --bowL2=0.0003 --bowL1=0.0042 --lstmMedL2=0.0003 --lstmFlowL2=0.0009 --randomSeed=350 --includeMissingnessMasks --overSampling
+docker run --rm --gpus all --privileged -v '< /PATH TO THE INPUT DATA/ >:/input/' -v '< /PATH TO THE SCRIPTS/ >:/codes/' -v '< /PATH TO THE SAVING THE OUTPUT RESULTS/ >:/output/' docker121720/pytorch-for-ts:0.95 python /codes/Training_with_TimeSeries.py --nameinfo="testing_Full_fixed_seed_withmaskOversamplingEarlyStoppingLR" --outputcsv="test_binary_outcomes.csv" --task='icu' --preopsDepth=6 --preopsWidth=20 --preopsWidthFinal=16 --bowDepth=5 --bowWidth=90 --bowWidthFinal=20 --lstmMedEmbDim=16 --lstmMedDepth=4 --lstmMedWidth=40 --lstmFlowDepth=4 --lstmFlowWidth=40 --LRPatience=3 --batchSize=120 --lstmMedDrop=0.1212 --lstmFlowDrop=0.0165 --finalDrop=0.3001 --learningRate=0.0002 --learningRateFactor=0.2482 --preopsL2=0.0004 --preopsL1=0.0029 --bowL2=0.0003 --bowL1=0.0042 --lstmMedL2=0.0003 --lstmFlowL2=0.0009 --randomSeed=350 --includeMissingnessMasks --overSampling
 ```

 **Example for two stage self-supervised setup binary classification**
 ```
-docker run --rm --gpus all --privileged -v '< /PATH TO THE INPUT DATA/ >:/input/' -v '< /PATH TO THE SCRIPTS/ >:/codes/' -v '< /PATH TO THE SAVING THE OUTPUT RESULTS/ >:/output/' docker121720/pytorch-for-ts:0.5 python /codes/train_modular.py Flowsheets F_output --eval --outcome=icu
+docker run --rm --gpus all --privileged -v '< /PATH TO THE INPUT DATA/ >:/input/' -v '< /PATH TO THE SCRIPTS/ >:/codes/' -v '< /PATH TO THE SAVING THE OUTPUT RESULTS/ >:/output/' docker121720/pytorch-for-ts:0.95 python /codes/train_modular.py Flowsheets F_output --eval --outcome=icu
 ```
 Based on the other available modalities, following can be added or removed ``` --preops --meds --alerts --pmh --problist --homemeds --postopcomp  ``` to the argument list.